headmelted/archie/README.md

 Typically, the easiest way to get started with Cobbler is to first migrate your existing build script to building in Cobbler with the amd64 target.
 Once your build scripts are correctly configured for Cobbler, targeting other architectures should be as simple as adding a target architecture from the table below to your CI configuration.

 ## Compilation
-### Supported methods
+### Supported strategies
-Cobbler supports three different compilation methods for the target architecture within a session, as explained below.
+Cobbler supports three different compilation strategies for a target architecture within a session, as explained below.

 #### cross
 The compilation is performed using amd64 GNU cross-compilers for the target architecture.
-The $CC and $CXX environment variables, used commonly as aliases for gcc/g++, are remapped to include library paths specific to the target architecture.
+When using this strategy, the dependency packages for the target architecture are installed, and linked explicitly during compilation.

+_This is the fastest compilation strategy (broadly similar to compiling directly to amd64 in the simplest cases), but may not play well with all dependencies of your project.
+During compilation, the $CC and $CXX variables commonly used to alias GCC are replaced to explicitly include linking of the supporting depdencies for the target architecture.
+While this is often all you'll need for cross-compulation, you may experience format errors that are likely a sign of native code running in a dependency, and you'll need to choose another strategy._

 #### emulate
 The compilation is performed in a QEMU debootstrap of the target architecture.
-This is slower than using the cross method, but may be necessary in scenarios where compilation steps (or calls made by dependencies of the project during the build) are compiled for the target architecture.
+This is slower than using the cross method, but increases compatibility by transparently emulating every call not made by the compiler.

+_This strategy may be necessary in scenarios where compilation steps (or calls made by dependencies of the project during the build) are compiled for the target architecture.
+In these scenarios, using the *cross* strategy would fail if (for example) a dependency package needed to execute architecture-specific code during it's installation as part of a pre- or post- install script.
+When using the *emulate* strategy, the execution of this code would be handled by QEMU transparently, but would likely be slower than direct *cross* compilation._

 #### virtualize
-The compilation is performed in a virtualized QEMU system that is top-to-bottom running the target architecture.
-This method has the highest compatibility as all build steps will be performed under the target architecture,
+The compilation is performed in a virtualized QEMU system that is running the target architecture top-to-bottom.
+This strategy has the highest compatibility, as all build steps will be performed under the target architecture with it's native build of GCC, but at a significant performance cost due to the emulation overhead.

-cross:      amd64 / patch CC / arm64
-emulate:    amd64 / qemu:arm64 / GCC
-virtualize: amd64 / qemu:system:arm64 / GCC

 ### Supported architectures
 There are effectively two lists of supported architectures for Cobbler.
 Compiling and testing of programs without dependendent packages (i.e. programs for which no dependencies need to be pulled from Debian repositories) is supported for the intersection of architectures of GCC and QEMU.